our blog

 - Visit the Lincoln Park Conservatory for an escape from the snow.

-Ways to Stay Active
+Ways to Stay Active While Preparing for a Move in Winter

-- Make regular plans for physical activity.
-From joining up with friends for a favorite winter sport to indoor rock climbing, there are many ways to get through the dark days of winter.
+- Make regular plans for physical activity – From joining up with friends for a favorite winter sport to indoor rock climbing, there are many ways to get through the dark days of winter.
 Not only can these have everyone up and moving, but social activities are a great way to counteract any seasonal depression feelings the long winter may bring.

-- Join a gym.
-It might be too chilly outside to enjoy a jog along the lake but hitting the treadmill at a local gym is always an option.
+- Join a gym – It might be too chilly outside to enjoy a jog along the lake but hitting the treadmill at a local gym is always an option.
 Search your area for a place to get in a workout when the weather turns.

-- Enlist a gym accountability buddy.
-Don’t fall off the wagon using the weather as an excuse.
+- Enlist a gym accountability buddy – Don’t fall off the wagon using the weather as an excuse.
 Organizing workout days and times with a partner is a great way to maintain fitness goals.

-Words of Advice on Dressing Appropriately
+Words of Advice on Dressing Appropriately for Moving

 Layering

 The necessity of dressing in layers cannot be stressed enough.
-It may seem obvious but the experience of going from a -10 degrees Fahrenheit sidewalk and into a balmy, 72 degrees Fahrenheit coffee shop can be jarring to say the least.
+It may seem obvious but the experience of going from a -10 degrees Fahrenheit sidewalk and into a balmy, 72 degrees Fahrenheit room can be jarring to say the least.
 Brace for it by bundling up against the icy wind in layers so you can peel them off once inside as needed.
 Layering is also necessary as it can prepare you for any meteorological forecast inaccuracies.
 Even these trained specialists frequently stop to ponder how bad is winter in Chicago?

 Headwear

 Whether you prefer a wool or fleece hat, it’s important to cover your head.
-Use a scarve to keep out the wind or skip the hassle of wrapping and go with a neck gaiter that doesn’t require continuous tucking in and adjusting.
+Use a scarf to keep out the wind, or skip the hassle of wrapping and go with a neck gaiter that doesn’t require continuous tucking in and adjusting.
 Low-profile earmuffs are another great winter accessory to consider.
 The essential thing to remember is to conceal your head, ears and neck.
 Lastly, stock up on lip balm and lotion to help prevent lips and skin from drying out and cracking.

 Bodywear